riversideresearch/ucpact/README.md

 This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. N66001-22-C-4020.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Defense Advanced Research Projects Agency (DARPA).

-Distribution Statement "A" Pending (Not Approved for Public Release, Distribution not Unlimited)
+Distribution A: Approved for Public Release